Antibiotics in whooping cough

 Although most authorities say there is no need for antibiotics after 3 weeks, some people keep coughing out live bacteria for up to 6 weeks from the start of symptoms.

 Erythromycin (a member of the macrolide family of antibiotics) is mostly used.
 A related antibiotic, Azithromycin is most popular because it is better tolerated and requires a shorter course.
-Co-trimoxazole is an alternative.
+Co-trimoxazole is an alternative (not in pregnancy).
 Erythromycin causes some people to vomit as a side effect.

 After 3 days on an antibiotic the bacteria are believed to be dead and you cannot pass it on.

 Some people get a secondary infection on top of whooping cough, causing bronchitis with infected sputum and a productive cough.
 This may require antibiotics appropriate to whatever the infection is likely to respond to.

 If erythromycin is taken in the incubation period it can stop whooping cough developing.

 If erythromycin is taken when the symptoms are just starting it MAY shorten the illness.